 Before you travel, it’s also advised that you get vaccinated against specific pathogens that could infect you when you are abroad to protect you and your family’s health.
 You can read about the vaccinations suggested for travel in our dedicated travel blog.
 Briefly, at OT&P, we recommend you ask your doctor about the following:

-- MenACWY vaccine8 - helps to protect against meningococcal infection.
+- MenACWY vaccine8 - Helps to protect against meningococcal infection.
 The infection is observed worldwide, but sub-Saharan Africa is the area with the highest risk.

-- Yellow Fever Vaccine - recommended for people travelling to some tropical areas of Africa and Latin America.
+- Yellow Fever Vaccine - Recommended for people travelling to some tropical areas of Africa and Latin America.

-- Rabies Vaccine - used to prevent rabies an acute central nervous system infection usually caused by a bite, scratch or licked over broken skin by an infected animal.
+- Rabies Vaccine - Used to prevent rabies an acute central nervous system infection usually caused by a bite, scratch or licked over broken skin by an infected animal.

-- Japanese Encephalitis Vaccine - a mosquito-borne disease that infects the brain.
+- Japanese Encephalitis Vaccine - A mosquito-borne disease that infects the brain.
 The areas most affected are rural and agricultural areas of Asia and the Western Pacific Region.

-- Typhoid Fever Vaccine - a serious bacterial infection passed on through contaminated food and drinking water.
+- Typhoid Fever Vaccine - A serious bacterial infection passed on through contaminated food and drinking water.
 The vaccination is recommended for individuals travelling to high-risk areas, including countries in South Asia, Africa and Latin America.

 If you are unsure which vaccines you need for your trip, discuss your travel plans with your family doctor for accurate recommendations.
 Learn more about travel health.